Invercargill City Council

+Invercargill City Council (abbr.
+ICC; Te Kaunihera-a-rohe o Waihōpai) is the territorial authority for the city of Invercargill and the surrounding area in New Zealand.
+It serves as the city's local government alongside Environment Southland as the regional council.

+A borough council for the area was formed in 1871, and was granted city status in 1930.
+Following the 1989 reforms to local government, that city council was dissolved and the current authority established.

+The governing body of the council has 12 councillors and is chaired by the mayor of Invercargill (currently Tom Campbell since October 2025).

 History

-The site that would go on to become Invercargill was selected and streets laid out by the chief surveyor for the Otago Province, John Turnbull Thomson, in 1856.
+Predecessors

 Following a public meeting on 14 March 1871 to discuss the establishment of the Invercargill municipality, notice of the incorporation of the town of Invercargill was published in the Otago Provincial Gazette on 28 June 1871.

 Borough elections for the first Mayor of Invercargill were then held on 26 August 1871, with the election of the eight councillors taking place later on 5 September 1871.
 The electorate for these first elections consisted of Invercargill property owners.
 The council held its inaugural meeting on 11 September 1871.